|

 plaster on her face that would make a Peking opera star ask for tips.
 Park’s timing and ability to manage some hilarious expressions under all

 that gunk make her raucous performance even more exceptional.
+"The Man

 Who Would be Vegeta" -- at least in the live action DRAGONBALL Z that